 Know this: if you do overindulge for a few days with all of the leftover food, fear not.
-There are a few things you can do to get back on track:
+There are a few things you can do for a quick food recovery to feel good and get back on track:

 - Give leftover food to friends and family to take away with them—removing any temptation to snack on them for days after.

 - Schedule workouts in between the holidays so you commit to keeping up your normal routine.
 If you know you’ll put them off, sign up for personal training, or arrange to go with a friend—that way, you’re less likely to cancel.
 Once you exercise, it’s highly likely you’ll make healthier food choices.

 - Watch your favorite shows—but not for hours on end.
 I have a tendency to eat the most amount of [mindless] calories in front of the TV—I sometimes can’t believe I’ve eaten the entire plate of food when I look down.
 Eating in this way is a sure fire way of consuming a lot of excess calories.
 Try to eat meals at the table or without the distraction of TV.
 Savor and taste your food—eat slowly and mindfully.

 - When you plan your grocery list for holiday food, also plan lots of healthy meals to make.
 That way you’re more likely to commit to getting back on track the day after the holiday because the food is already in your home.